-To reach Xudum’s remote location guests are introduced to the area and some of its wildlife on an approximately one and a half to two hour transfer by 4WD vehicle and boat from the nearest airstrip.
+Xudum shares its 250km² concession of channels, lagoons, floodplains and islands with its sister lodge, Xaranna.
+Typically, it’s not a prolific game-viewing area, but rather a place to relax, indulge and experience the natural beauty of the Delta’s waterways.
+To reach Xudum’s remote location guests are introduced to the area and some of its wildlife during a transfer by 4WD vehicle and boat from the nearest airstrip, taking approximately 1½–2 hours.
 Alternatively a short helicopter transfer can be arranged at additional cost.

-To one side of the main area is the jetty where the mekoro and boats are kept and to the other is a curio shop stocked with an assortment of crafts, books and jewellery.
+To one side of the main area is the jetty where the mekoro and boats are kept; to the other is a curio shop stocked with an assortment of crafts, books and jewellery.

-The main bedroom has a large bed with overhanging mosquito net, bedside tables and lamps, ceiling fan, air-conditioning/heating system, a lounge area, writing desk and international 220 volt plug points.
-Steps lead down to the bathroom which is open-plan other than a separate toilet.
-There’s plenty of shelving and hanging space where you’ll also find a digital safe, hairdryer, bathrobes, slippers, sarong, insect repellent and spray, torch, umbrella and exercise bag (with gym mat, skipping rope and weights).
-A range of toiletries is provided including body wash and scrub, conditioner, shampoo, body lotion, bath salts and bath oil.
+The bedroom has a large bed with overhanging mosquito net, bedside tables and lamps, ceiling fan, air conditioning/heating system, a lounge area, writing desk and international 220-volt plug points.
+Steps lead down to a decidedly smart open-plan bathroom, incorporating a large bath, indoor and outdoor showers, and a separate toilet.
+There’s plenty of shelving and hanging space where you’ll also find a digital safe, hairdryer, bathrobes, slippers, sarong, insect repellent and spray, torch, umbrella and even an exercise bag (with a gym mat, skipping rope and weights).
+A range of toiletries includes body wash and scrub, conditioner, shampoo, body lotion, bath salts and bath oil.

 The level of service and guiding during our latest visit in June 2012 was of the typically high standard we’ve come to expect of &Beyond lodges such as Xudum.
-The staff were enthusiastic, friendly and extremely attentive.
+The staff was enthusiastic, friendly and extremely attentive.
 It’s hard not to feel spoilt when assigned with your own housekeeper and butler.

 Guided activities at Xudum Okavango Delta Lodge include mokoro excursions, boat trips (water levels permitting), day and night game drives in open 4WD safari vehicles and walks on the islands with an armed guide.
+That said, the scope of dry land is limited, particularly when the Delta floods between March and September.
 Spinner fishing (catch and release) is offered between March and December.
-For an additional cost, scenic helicopter flights and massages can also be arranged.
-There is a massage menu and pricelist in each suite which details the options, from foot to full body massages.
+For an additional cost, scenic helicopter flights can also be arranged, as can massages (a massage menu and pricelist in each suite details the options, from foot to full body massages).

-Our viewXudum is a beautifully crafted lodge set in a very pretty area of the Okavango Delta.
-Although there is a variety of wildlife to be seen here, this area has never historically been purely a game viewing destination.
-Don't come to Xudum Okavango Delta Lodge to search out big game, but do come for the chance to explore the scenic waterways of the Delta; for its smaller creatures and plentiful birdlife including painted reed frogs, Pel's fishing owl and malachite kingfishers; for a romantic and indulgent interlude; and for the superb accommodation and service.
+Xudum is a beautifully crafted lodge set in a pretty area of the Okavango Delta.
+Although a variety of wildlife is seen here, historically this area of the Delta has never been great for big game.
+So don't come to Xudum hoping for great game sightings, but do come to explore scenic waterways; to watch its smaller creatures and plentiful birdlife; and perhaps for an indulgent, romantic interlude with superb accommodation and service.

 Food & drink